 OUR TOP PICK

-House wine’s original house blend is a daring and dry red that will have you thankful to own a whole box of the stuff.
+House wine’s original house blend is a daring and dry red (see also 'Know Your Wines: The Driest Red Wine That Is Available Today') that will have you thankful to own a whole box of the stuff.
 Mixing a variety of grapes, this is a perfectly complex wine that’s been put together by the mad wine scientists at House Wine.

 The tasting notes of dried fruit, blackberries, and a hint of pepper make it the ideal companion to some hearty dishes that feature beef, mushroom, lamb, and root vegetables.